yourjelly/odoo/addons/wowl/doc/developing_guide.md

 ### File in browser does not match TS code

-A common situation arise when one write some typescript code, then notice that the javascript code executed on the browser is not the same.
+A common situation arises when one writes some typescript code, then notices that the javascript code executed on the browser is not the same.
 There are two probable causes for this issue: